The 20 Best Myasthenia Gravis Doctors Near Me in California, US

 Offers Telehealth

-Donald Iverson is a Neurologist in Eureka, California.
+Donald Iverson is a Neurologist practicing medicine in Eureka, California.
 Dr. Iverson is rated as a Distinguished provider by MediFind in the treatment of Myasthenia Gravis.
-His top areas of expertise are Parkinson's Disease, Myasthenia Gravis, Chronic Inflammatory Demyelinating Polyneuropathy, and Memory Loss.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Multiple Sclerosis (MS), Myasthenia Gravis, and Chronic Inflammatory Demyelinating Polyneuropathy.
 Dr. Iverson is currently accepting new patients.

 Distinguished in Myasthenia Gravis